AdobeDocs/pass.en/help/authentication/javascript-sdk-overview.md

-- **When the logout is initiated from a site that isn't integrated with Adobe Pass authentication.** In this case the MVPD can invoke the Adobe Pass authentication Single Logout service through a browser redirect.
+- **When the logout is initiated from a site that isn't integrated with Adobe Pass Authentication.** In this case the MVPD can invoke the Adobe Pass Authentication Single Logout service through a browser redirect.
 (Invoking SLO via a backchannel call is not currently supported.)

 >[!NOTE]
 >
 >If the user leaves their machine idle long enough that their tokens expire, they can still return to their session and successfully initiate logout.
-Adobe Pass authentication ensures that all tokens are deleted and notifies the MVPD to delete their session, as well.
+Adobe Pass Authentication ensures that all tokens are deleted and notifies the MVPD to delete their session, as well.

 The following JavaScript code demonstrates logging out (deauthenticating) a currently authenticated user: